 Mount Vernon is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 34,053 people and nine constituent neighborhoods, Mount Vernon is the 33rd largest community in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mount Vernon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Mount Vernon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mount Vernon are a mix of both white- and blue-collar jobs.
 Overall, Mount Vernon is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Mount Vernon who work in sales jobs (11.83%), office and administrative support (9.78%), and management occupations (9.55%).

 One of the nice things about Mount Vernon is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Mount Vernon are slightly better educated than the national average of 21.84% for all cities and towns, with 21.91% of adults in Mount Vernon having a bachelor's degree or advanced degree.
+The education level of Mount Vernon citizens is a little higher than the average for US cities and towns: 21.91% of adults in Mount Vernon have at least a bachelor's degree.